spatie/period/README.md

 ### `overlapAll(PeriodCollection ...$others): PeriodCollection`

-Overlap several collections on each other.
+Overlaps all collection periods on each other.

 ![](./docs/img/collection-overlap-all.png)

 ### `subtract(PeriodCollection|Period ...$others): PeriodCollection`

-Subtract a period or a collection of periods from a period collection.
+Subtracts a period or a collection of periods from a period collection.

 ![](./docs/img/collection-subtract.png)

 ### `boundaries(): ?Period`

-Create a new period representing the outer boundaries of the collection.
+Creates a new period representing the outer boundaries of the collection.

 ![](./docs/img/collection-boundaries.png)